outcobra/docs/markdown/profiles.en.md

 Five years later I began to teach programming myself.

-Today I am in an apprenticeship as software developer with main focus on Quality Assurance.
-To be up to date with the current trends in development I realise many side projects.
+Today I am in an apprenticeship as software developer with a focus on Quality Assurance.
+To be up to date with the current trends in development I realize many side projects.
 Outcobra is to date my biggest one.
 I mainly focus on backend development and testing.

-What fascinates me about the project is the challenge of many known and unknown things which confront me everytime.
+What fascinates me about the project is the challenge of many known and unknown things which confront me every time.

 ## Joel